zane222/TrueTickets/README.md

 # True Tickets - React Application with AWS Cognito

 A full-stack ticket management system built with React, TypeScript, and AWS services, designed to interface with the RepairShopr API.
+This is a port of my previous project, CacellSystem, which was built using Unity.

 ## 🏗️ Architecture